dancer1325/vuejs-docs-v3/src/guide/introduction.md

   - == component's logic (JS) + template (HTML) + styles (CSS)
   - allows
     - authoring Vue components
+      - == Vue will handle ALL the build tools setup -- for -- you
   - uses
     - | build-tool-enabled Vue projects